June 23, 2022

 Space Vision Invited Panelist

-I was an invited speaker at the SpaceVision annual national conference of Students for the Exploration and Development of Space.
+I was an invited speaker at SpaceVision, the annual national conference of Students for the Exploration and Development of Space.

 • Diagnostic Status of the state of the driver